isi-nlp/NewsEdits/README.md

 2. Provide demo notebooks to load and visualize the data in the `demo_notebooks/` folder.
 3. Provide Spark scripts to process new datasets in the `spark/` folder.
 4. Provide model code (to come).

+We are working hard to put the final touches on this repo and we hope in the next weeks to be finished.
+Please reach out to `spangher@usc.edu` with any issues, questions, data requests, etc. and we will prioritise your enquiries.

 ![Demo](img/sentence-diagram.png)

 If you've found any of this useful or inspiring, please